The Emperor's New Groove: Home media

 The film was released on VHS and DVD on May 1, 2001, and September 30, 2003, as well as a "2-Disc Collector's Edition" that included bonus features such as Sting's music video of "My Funny Friend and Me", a Rascal Flatts music video of "Walk the Llama, Llama" from the soundtrack, audio commentary with the filmmakers, a multi-skill-level set-top game with the voice cast, and deleted scenes among other features.
 This THX-certified DVD release also contained a DTS 5.1 audio track and DVD-ROM.

-Unlike its theatrical box office performance, the film performed better on home video, becoming the top-selling home video release of 2001.
+For its first week of release, the film ranked second on both the DVD sales chart and the VHS sales chart, behind Miss Congeniality and 102 Dalmatians respectively.
+The film performed better on home video than its theatrical release, becoming Billboards top-selling home video release of 2001 in the United States.
 In September 2001, it was reported that six million VHS units were sold amounting to $89 million in revenue.
 On DVD, it was also reported it had sold twice as many sales.
 The overall revenue averaged toward $125 million according to Adams Media Research.
 It was re-released on VHS on February 26, 2003.
 Disney re-released a single-disc special edition called "The New Groove Edition" on October 19, 2005.
 Disney then digitally remastered and released The Emperor's New Groove on Blu-ray on June 12, 2013, bundled in a two-movie collection combo pack with its sequel Kronk's New Groove.
 On its first weekend, it sold 14,000 Blu-ray units grossing $282,000.
-A 4K Ultra HD Blu-ray will be released on December 9, 2025, to coincide with the film's 25th anniversary, following a run at the El Capitan Theatre from November 21-23, 2025.
+A 4K Ultra HD Blu-ray was released on December 9, 2025, to coincide with the film's 25th anniversary, following a run at the El Capitan Theatre from November 21–23, 2025.